MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/what-is-a-driver-.md

     **Filter driver**: The drivers that perform auxiliary processing are called *filter drivers*.

+    For more information on stacks, see [Driver stacks](driver-stacks.md).

 -   Some filter drivers observe and record information about I/O requests but do not actively participate in them.
 For example, certain filter drivers act as verifiers to make sure the other drivers in the stack are handling the I/O request correctly.

 We could expand our definition of *driver* by saying that a driver is any software component that observes or participates in the communication between the operating system and a device.